IamVigneshC/GCP-Migrating-Teradata-to-BigQuery/README.md

   --source-disk ubuntu-disk --source-disk-zone us-central1-c \
   --licenses "https://www.googleapis.com/compute/v1/projects/vm-options/global/licenses/enable-vmx"

-The output will be similar to the following:

-b7ffd7cb6cb0437a.png

 To create the Compute Engine VM instance from the image enter the following in Cloud Shell: